How to Avoid Savings Withdrawal Fees

 Financial products are tools you use to manage your finances and achieve financial goals.
 It’s important to understand that each of them is designed for a specific purpose.

-For example, savings accounts - unlike checking accounts - are not for making routine payments.
-The following are some examples of the proper role for savings accounts:
+For example, savings accounts – unlike checking accounts – are not for making routine payments.
+The following are some examples of the proper role of savings accounts: